huishun98/CZ4153-blockchain-project/README.md

 # CZ4153 Blockchain Project

-## Description

-This is a project for NTU's Blockchain course, CZ4153.

-## Setting up

-You may find the detailed set up instructions in the repository [here](https://github.com/BlockchainCourseNTU/resource/tree/master/development/hello-dapp).

-Remember to add a .secret file in project root containing secret phrase provided by MetaMask.

 Note that there are two config files, [one for the backend](config.js) located in project root, and [one for the webapp](webapp/config.js) located in the webapp folder.
 These credentials can be found from infura account.
 Detailed instructions can be found [here](https://github.com/BlockchainCourseNTU/resource/tree/master/development/hello-dapp#step-43-register-an-infura-account).

 For project instructions, see [ProjectA_DevProject.docx](ProjectA_DevProject.docx) located in project root.